Serving Victims of Weight Loss Surgical Errors in Stamford, Danbury, Bridgeport, Shelton, and all of Connecticut

 - Greenwich Hospital

 - Norwalk Hospital

 - Bristol Hospital

 If you suffer from a serious complication following any type of bariatric surgical procedure, it is to your benefit to consult with a medical malpractice attorney experienced in this highly-specialized area of legal practice.
 Depending on the facts and circumstances of your unique and specific situation, you may have a viable medical malpractice claim; and you may be eligible for compensation.

-If you feel confident or unsure that inadequate medical or surgical care before, during, or after your weight-loss surgical procedure caused your injuries – seek help from the proven Connecticut medical malpractice lawyers at Berkowitz Hanna today.
+If you feel confident or unsure that inadequate medical or surgical care before, during, or after your weight-loss surgical procedure caused your injuries – seek help from the proven medical malpractice law firm in CT at Berkowitz Hanna today.